Geometry of exactness of moment-SOS relaxations for polynomial optimization: Solving POPs with the moment-SOS hierarchy

 The notation emphasizes that the optimal value depends parametrically on the objective function.

 The key observation behind the moment-SOS (sum of squares) hierarchy \cite{l15,hkl20,h23,n23} is that the POP is equivalent to the primal-dual problems

 where the dual maximization problem consists of finding the largest lower bound $v \in \R$ on $f$ on $\sX$, formalized as a linear conic problem in the convex cone $\sP(\sX)_d$ of polynomials of degree up to $d$ which are positive on $\sX$.
-The primal minimization problem is over vectors $\by$ in the convex cone $\sM(\sX)_d$ of moments of degree up to $d$ of positive measures on $\sX$, which is the convex dual of $\sP(\sX)_d$, defined as the set of linear functionals positive on $\sP(\sX)_d$, cf. e.g. \cite[Thm.
+The primal minimization problem is over vectors $\by$ in the convex cone $\sM(\sX)_d$ of moments of degree up to $d$ of positive measures on $\sX$, which is the convex dual (i.e. the set of positive linear functionals) of $\sP(\sX)_d$, cf. e.g. \cite[Thm.
 8.1.2]{n23}.
 The linear objective function in the primal conic problem is $\ell_{\by}(f) := \int_{\sX} f(\bx)d\mu(\bx)$ where $\mu$ is a positive measure with moment vector $\by$, and the linear constraint $\ell_{\by}(1)=\int_{\sX} d\mu(\bx)=1$ enforces that $\mu$ is a probability measure.